Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to maintain exit egress doors equipped with delayed egress locking arrangements, affecting one of three levels.
+Based on observation and interview, it was determined the facility failed to maintain the means of egress free of impediments, affecting one of three levels.

 Findings include:

-The Maintenance Director will report his findings to the NHA and the QAPI Committee.
+The Maintenance Director will inspect the services hallway monthly for 3 months to ensure means of egress are free of obstacles and will report his findings to the QAPI Committee.

 Observations:

-Based on document review and interview, it was determined the facility failed to maintain and inspect emergency lighting, affecting the entire facility.
+Based on observation and interview, it was determined that the facility failed to maintain stair towers, affecting two of three levels.

 Findings include: